Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 ### May 22, 2024 (HW)

 Tried to figure out how to use processing-java in order to run processing from terminal?, which would be useful since then we can just tun it from a makefile (not much luck).

+### May 23, 2024

+Tried to work on getting processing-java and failed, the PATH is not PATH-ing even thought I added it to like .bashrc or something and failed, it works on windows though so maybe that means something / worth considering.